TASER: Table Agents for Schema-guided Extraction and Recommendation: Results and Discussion

 \subsection{Success Highlights}

-\textbf{Cross-Document Consistency:} TASER classifies and extracts holdings tables with varying titles (e.g., "Portfolio of Investments", "Schedule of Holdings", or "Investment Portfolio") and diverse structural formats.
-Despite the immense complexity of inputs, TASER consistently extracts and transforms the tables, ensuring that the final output appears as if sourced from a uniform set.
+\textbf{Cross-Document Consistency:} TASER classifies and extracts Holdings Tables despite varying titles (e.g., "Portfolio of Investments", "Schedule of Holdings", or "Investment Portfolio") and diverse structural formats.
+Despite the immense complexity of inputs, TASER consistently extracts and transforms these tables, ensuring that the final output appears as if sourced from a uniform set.

-\textbf{Contextual Understanding:} TASER excels in handling contextual nuances within financial documents, such as interpreting negative values denoted by parentheses (e.g., (140)) in zero-shot settings.
-Such domain-specific attributes are important in understanding financial tables.
+\textbf{Contextual Understanding:} TASER excels in handling contextual nuances, such as interpreting negative values denoted by parentheses (e.g., (140)) in zero-shot settings.
+Such domain-specific attributes are important for financial tables.

-\textbf{Extracting Intricate Semantics:} TASER demonstrates a strong semantic understanding of financial terminology, which empowers it to not only extract but also correctly comprehend the financial information it processes.
+\textbf{Extracting Intricate Semantics:} TASER demonstrates a strong semantic understanding of financial terminology, which empowers it to extract accurately.
 For instance, TASER adeptly parsed the table entry ``GBP 4,700,000 | UK Treasury 0\% 19/02/2024 | 4668 | 1.48,'' correctly identifying the holding as a bond and extracting its attributes: \texttt{quantity}, \texttt{market value}, \texttt{coupon rate}, \texttt{maturity date}, and \texttt{issuer}.